Assistant Professor - Counseling

 Jacqueline Bell is an Assistant Professor of Psychology and Counseling.
 She holds a B.A. in Psychology and a M.S. in Clinical Psychology from Mississippi State University, a M.S.C.E in Counseling Psychology from University of West Alabama, and a Ph.D. in Marriage and Family Therapy from University of Louisiana at Monroe.
 Jacqueline teaches courses in Career Counseling, Professional Growth, Lifespan Development, Clinical Assessment, Evidence-Based Practice, Case Conceptualization, Systems Theory, and Specialization courses for the Doctor of Professional Counseling Program.
-Jacqueline also serves as the CACREP Assessment Coordinator for the Department of Counseling and is a member of the Honor Council.
+Jacqueline also serves as the Director of the Doctor of Professional Counseling Program and is a member of the Honor Council.
 Jacqueline and her husband, Casey (an MC Business School alumnus), live in Carthage with their two daughters: Madalyn and Anna Kay.

 - Ph.D. in Marriage and Family Therapy, University of Louisiana at Monroe